Lucaweihs/SEMID/cran-comments.md

 * Using devtools::build_win()

 ## R CMD check results
-There were no ERRORs, WARNINGs, or NOTEs.
-On previous submissions certain words in the DESCRIPTION have been identified as mispelled, they are not (they are either names or statistics terminology).
+There were no ERRORs or WARNINGs.
+There was 1 NOTE:

+* Possibly mis-spelled words in DESCRIPTION:
+  Draisma (15:55)
+  Drton (14:58, 15:68)
+  Foygel (14:65, 15:47)
+  Sullivant (15:5)

+  None of these words are mispelled.
+They are all names.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.